-Many controversy in France about december’s edition of Vogue Paris, the last one with Carine Roitfeld as editor.
+Many controversy in France were risen by december’s edition of Vogue Paris, the last one with Carine Roitfeld as editor.

 In one of the editorials some preteen children were used, dressed and with make up like adult women.
 Opposers comment this choice as the legitimacy of “pedoculture”, because they don’t belive possibile to show kids dressed like sexual mature individual.